The 'Download station' manual shows how to enable and initially set up the built-in torrent client.

 - Delete the selected torrents by clicking on .

-You can view the information about the currently downloading torrent by selecting it in the list and unfolding the bottom menu 'Attribute'.
+You can view the currently downloading torrent information by selecting it in the list and unfolding the bottom menu 'Attribute'.

 The 'Base' tab displays the current torrent activity screen (status, download progress, duration, etc.) and other information (size, origin, URL link, etc.).

 The 'Peers' tab shows the information on the clients involved in the distribution (download speed, status, client IP address, version of the torrent client).

 The 'Trackers' tab displays information about the trackers of the torrents.